skratchdot/github-repo-filter-info.user.js/README.md

 This is a user script to display some additional info below the repository filter on a user's main GitHub page.
-It will show the current number of visible repositories, as well as the number of forks (and times forked) for all the visible repos.
+It will show the current number of visible repositories, as well as the number of watchers and forks for all the visible repos.
+It will also display a language breakdown for the visible repositories.

 ### Installation ###